Forti Nihil Difficilius

 The school’s aim is to create well-rounded, enquiring young women who will be able to think critically and engage constructively with others.

 The focus of Jeppe High School for Girls is primarily on academics.
 The school endeavours to ensure that each pupil achieves her academic potential while engaging in a range of sporting, cultural and social activities.

 Our staff is dedicated to teaching and to the school and with enthusiasm and loyalty, encourages independent thought and an appreciation of learning amongst the pupils.

 Jeppe High School for Girls has consistently been in the top three public schools in the district and has continued to produce excellent matric results.
-In 2014 the matrics again achieved a 100% pass rate and all of our learners qualified to continue with tertiary education, with 89% of them attaining the requirements for entrance to a bachelor’s degree at university.
+The Matric class of 2022 again achieved a 100% pass rate and all of our learners qualified to continue with tertiary education, with 89% of them attaining the requirements for entrance to a bachelor’s degree at university.

 Jeppe High School for Girls was selected as one of the ten 2007 winners in the Maths and Science Excellence Award supported by Anglo American.
 The school received a grant of R150 000 from the Anglo American Chairman’s Fund in recognition of its consistence in excellence and performance.

 We also gratefully acknowledge the generous grant from the Epoch and Optima Trusts in 2009 to enhance Maths education at the school.
 Jeppe Girls was ranked as the Top School in Gauteng by Beeld on 29 January 2010 and is consistently acknowledged by Wits University as one of their Top Feeder Schools.
 In 2013, the school was named an Allan Gray Circle of Excellence School.

 The school is situated in Kensington, Johannesburg.
 A map to the school can be found under “Contact Us”.